Barbara (Reynolds) Swingholm

 Memorials and condolences may be sent in care of Gillette Memorial Chapel, 210 W. Fifth St., Gillette, WY 82716.

-Condolences also may be expressed at gillettememorialchapel.com or attached to this notice at gillettenewsrecord.com.
+Condolences also may be expressed at gillettememorialchapel.com or attached to the obituary at gillettenewsrecord.com.

 (0) comments